The Sciences Service Hub offers support for students that complement the wide range of university services that are available.

 Other people to talk with

-School offices are a great starting point for questions relating to assignments, catch up practicals or specific question relating to a course.
+A school office is a great place for questions about assignments, catch up practicals or course specific questions.

 Services that school offices provide include: